Titans Radio | Tennessee Titans - TennesseeTitans.com

-He will appear on Titans Radio affiliate stations during game weeks, including regular roles on Titans Radio's flagship station, 104.5 the Zone (WGFX) in Nashville.
-He joins Titans Radio's Rhett Bryan each Wednesday for "Mac Talk".
-Plus, McGinnis will join Doug Mathews and Larry Stone on the popular, statewide radio show, "Coach to Coach".
+He will appear weekly on Titans Radio's flagship station, 104.5 the Zone (WGFX) in Nashville.
+Plus, he joins Titans Radio's Rhett Bryan each Tuesday night for his own show, "Mac Talk".

 McGinnis joined Jeff Fisher in Nashville as Tennessee's linebacker coach in 2004.
 He would stay with the Titans for a total of eight seasons, eventually rising to the position of assistant head coach.

 He would re-join Fisher with the Rams in 2012, again assuming the role of assistant head coach.
 McGinnis helped Fisher move the Rams from St Louis to Los Angeles in 2016.